ioccc-src/winner/2001/herrmann2/README.md

 1. Create a file which describes the desired 3D picture.
 The file must be a block of lowercase letters the size of the desired picture.
 The letters specify the depth of the corresponding pixel:
-"a" means close to the paper, "z" means far away.
+`a` means close to the paper, `z` means far away.
 The info files are examples.
 Be aware that the size of the picture is restricted to about 9k.

 2. Pipe your picture into the program.
-The output will be your 3D picture, constructed of random characters (with ascii code between 32 and 126).
+The output will be your 3D picture, constructed of random characters (with ASCII code between 32 and 126).
 For example, type

 ```sh